-Pursuant to section 3A.3 of National Instrument 33-105 Underwriting Conflicts, or NI 33-105, the underwriters are not required to comply with the disclosure requirements of NI 33-105 regarding underwriter conflicts of interest in connection with this offering.
+Pursuant to section 3A.3 of National Instrument 33-105 Underwriting Conflicts, or NI 33-105, the underwriters are not required to comply with the disclosure requirements of

 LEGAL MATTERS

 The validity of the securities being offered by this prospectus will be passed upon for us by Gracin & Marlow, LLP, New York, New York.
 Sichenzia Ross Ference LLP is acting as counsel for the underwriters.